 Form I-130, Petition for Alien Relative

 Form I-130 is always required for any family-based green card petition.
-Only the U.S. citizen who is sponsoring the sibling can fill and submit the form.
+Only the U.S. citizen who is sponsoring the sibling can fill out and submit the form.
 The sibling is considered the beneficiary.
-When USCIS accepts and receipts the I-130, it will assign a priority date to the petition.
+When USCIS accepts and receives the I-130, it will assign a priority date to the petition.

 You don’t need to fill out a separate I-130 for your sibling’s spouse or their unmarried children under 21 years old.

-To best fill out the I-130, be prepared to answer questions about the following topics:
+To fill out the I-130, be prepared to answer questions about the following topics:

 • The type of relationship you have with your sibling